Will there be another lockdown before Christmas as omicron cases rise?

 “There’s no room for complacency,” Professor Lawrence Young, a virologist at the University of Warwick, said last week.
 “Although we’re doing well at the moment, we’re not out of the woods yet.
 The government needs to keep urging people to get vaccinated and boosted, if eligible, but also to behave cautiously.”

-While the vaccines have kept death rates low since the spring, the UK’s infection level has remained consistently high, typically hovering around the 40,000-per-day mark but more recently climbing closer to 60,000.
+While the vaccines have kept death rates low since the spring, the UK’s infection level has remained consistently high, typically hovering around the 40,000-per-day mark but are now at more than double that.

 But the prime minister nevertheless refused to bend to scientists’ calls for the implementation of “Plan B” until it became unavoidable, no doubt out of fear that such a step could jeopardise Britain’s stumbling economic recovery.